yassa9/MinimaluaNvim/README.md

 ### Description
 #
-> - This is my default Neovim config with Lua.
+> - This is my minimal Neovim config with Lua.

 <br />